billbrod/foveated-metamers/README.md

 the parameter `seed` is determined; as long as you modify this so that each subject/session combination gets a unique seed, everything should be fine).

+### Demo / test experiment

+If you want to put together a quick demo, either to show someone what the experiment looks like or to teach someone how to run the experiment, a rule is provided for this.
+If you run `snakemake -prk ~/Desktop/metamers/stimuli/RGC_demo/sub-00_idx_sess-00.npy`, we'll create a small stimulus array (it contains one image per scaling value of the `azulejos` reference image, all with random seed 0) and the indices necessary to present them.
+You can then follow the instructions in the following section to run the experiment, using `model_name=RGC_demo`, `subject=sub-00`, and `num=0`.

 ## Run experiment